bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

             },
             "uri": "cc:2:29:ytNK3X6-bZsbF-nCGDTuopUIMi1HCyCkyPewm6oLI3o:206"},
             "public_keys": [
-                "owner 1 public key>",
+                "<owner 1 public key>",
-                "owner 2 public key>"
+                "<owner 2 public key>"
             ]
     }

 - `subfulfillments`: a list of fulfillments
     - `weight`: integer weight for each subfulfillment's contribution to the threshold
 - `threshold`: threshold to reach for the subfulfillments to reach a valid fulfillment

 The `weight`s and `threshold` could be adjusted.
 For example, if the `threshold` was changed to 1 above, then only one of the new owners would have to provide a signature to spend the asset.